 The report also provides specific recommendations for stakeholders interested in promoting landscape engagement in cocoa, as well as other commodities.

 The findings and recommendations in the report are drawn upon data collected through interviews with key cocoa stakeholders, including companies and landscape implementers, as well as through an analysis of company responses to CDP’s forest questionnaire in 2022.
 This study is a collaboration between the Tropical Forest Alliance, Proforest, and CDP.

 This report is part of a global study that aims to understand how midstream and downstream companies have been using landscape and jurisdictional approaches to address commodity-driven deforestation.
-Through 2023, this paper will be followed by other briefs on company landscape-scale action in palm oil, soy, beef, and pulp and paper, and will delve deeper into other possible uses of these approaches, including meeting corporate climate, nature and people goals.
+The reports on palm oil, beef and pulp and paper have been published, and will be followed by a final brief on company landscape-scale action in soy.
+The study also delves deeper into other possible uses of these approaches, in a report on meeting corporate climate, nature and people goals.

 If you would like to stay informed on the progress of this study, subscribe to the Jurisdictional Action Network here.EU Deforestation Due Diligence: Operational Guidance for Cocoa Producers and Importers

 This operational guidance is intended to support cocoa supply chain companies with the upcoming EU Deforestation Due Diligence (DDD) regulation.
 The document provides detailed guidance under six steps, that have been developed by Proforest, for companies to follow in their approach to the DDD regulation process.
 The six steps that Proforest have identified in this DDD process are: information collection, assessment, mitigation, monitoring, remediation and finally reporting.